Monday, December 29, 2025

 Lillard and the Jamestown team faced off against the Union Giants again later in the month.
 Once again, Jamestown won, largely due to Lillard's pitching.
 He struck out seven and gave up just two runs on eight hits.

 At the end of July, the Union Giants' contract with Bismark came to an end and the team headed back to Canada.
 Gilkerson had strengthened his starting rotation with ?
-Young (possibly Maurice Young).
+Young (possibly Maurice Young who played for Gilkerson in 1926).
 Before the end of of the month both Sims and Lillard were back with the Union Giants.
 Lillard however appears to have lost his spot in the pitching rotation to Young.
 Instead, he shows up playing right field in most box scores in late August and into September.

 In the championship game of the Southwestern Iowa tournament on September 2nd, Lillard did relieve Sims on the mound in the 4th inning.
 Lillard pitched 4 2/3 innings of shutout ball against the Kari-Keen Karriers of Sioux City but it was not enough.
 The damage was done in the first couple innings and the Union Giants failed to rally in the 9th, losing out on the $1,000 purse by a score of 6-5.